liqingwen98/evo2/README.md

 ### Installation

 To get started with Evo 2, install from pip or from github.
 We recommend using a conda environment to easily install the prerequisites.

-To install the prerequisites, we recommend using conda.
-You can also install Transformer Engine using pip.
 ```bash
 conda install -c nvidia cuda-toolkit
 conda install -c conda-forge transformer-engine-torch=1.13
 ```
-You can also use pip for Transformer Engine
+You can also use pip for Transformer Engine.
+Troubleshooting tips for Transformer Engine installation are available on the [Transformer Engine github](https://github.com/NVIDIA/TransformerEngine/blob/3baaf3ffe5bbfc87b3495b5513770cd4b85d7458/README.rst#troubleshooting).
 ```bash
 pip install transformer_engine[pytorch]==1.13
 ```
-Troubleshooting tips for Transformer Engine installation are available on the [Transformer Engine github](https://github.com/NVIDIA/TransformerEngine/blob/3baaf3ffe5bbfc87b3495b5513770cd4b85d7458/README.rst#troubleshooting).

 To install Evo 2: